 Pets entering Switzerland from a country with a high incidence of rabies must have a Blood Titer Test 3 months prior to departure.

-Cubs younger than 56 days can only be brought over the border, when they are accompanied by their mother or their foster-mother.
+Cubs younger than 56 days can only enter Switzerland with their mother or foster mother.

 - Cats and dogs from rabies-free countries that forbid rabies vaccinations (Australia and New Zealand).

-- Puppies and kittens up to five months of age from European countries (except Turkey and the States of the former Soviet Union) or from the United States, Canada, Australia and New Zealand.
-A veterinary health certificate stating the animal’s age must be produced.
+- Puppies and kittens up to five months of age from European countries (except Turkey and the former Soviet Union) or from the United States, Canada, Australia, and New Zealand.
+A veterinary health certificate stating the animal’s age is necessary.

 - Cats and dogs traveling through Switzerland by air or rail without a stopover.

-- No animal health permits or health certificates are required for animals deemed ‘pets’ according to the definition – except for dogs, cats, ferrets and pet birds from non-EU third countries.
-They may be imported from all countries.
+- No animal health permits or health certificates are necessary for ‘pets’ according to the definition – except for dogs, cats, ferrets, and pet birds from non-EU third countries.
+These pets can come from any country.

 - No dogs with docked ears and/or tails.

-- Number of pets from non-EU countries is limited to five.
+- The maximum number of pets from non-EU countries is five.

-- For several exotic pets a husbandry permission is needed.
-This does not apply for short stays (i.e. holidays) but only if the pet will be living in Switzerland.
-Before a permit is issued, the cantonal veterinarian makes sure that the required space and care for the animal is provided.
-Permits are needed for all mammals (livestock species excluded), many birds and some fish.
+- For several exotic pets, husbandry permission is necessary.
+This does not apply for short stays but only if the pet will be living in Switzerland.
+Before issuing a permit, the cantonal veterinarian makes sure that the space and care for the animal are available.
+Permits are necessary for all mammals (except for livestock species), many birds, and some fish.

 - The import requirements arising from the laws on conservation on species apply for protected or non-domesticated species even if those are deemed pets.

 - Switzerland reserves the right in impose temporary bans aimed at preventing the introduction of animal disease.